 Thousands of high-quality and flexible Japanese flashcard decks are available in the app.
 In addition, you can download any user-created decks to take your Japanese to a higher level.

 It uses a Spaced Repetition System to estimate your knowledge of a word.
-This process ensures that our mind etches vocabulary words permanently into our mind.
+This process ensures that our minds permanently encode vocabulary.

-Pricing: You can use Ankit desktop, AnkiWeb, and Ankimobile android flashcards for free, but iOS is paid and costs $25.
+Pricing: You can use Anki Desktop, AnkiWeb, and AnkiMobile Android flashcards for free, but iOS requires is paid subscription at $25.

-Memrise is an innovative and widespread language learning platform that delivers courses in diverse languages, including Japanese.
+Memrise is an innovative and widely used language-learning platform that offers courses in diverse languages, including Japanese.
 It is an ideal app for elementary-level and casual learners.

 The UI is incredibly user-friendly.
 All users can access the app’s essential functions and science-based learning tools.

 While there are no grammar lessons, you have 100s of courses and 1000s of words, phrases, and native audio and video clips.
-All this ensures you have enough on your plate to explore deep into all about Japanese language.
+All this ensures you have enough on your plate to explore the Japanese language in depth.

-Memrise app tracks the time you study and how often you answer correctly or incorrectly.
-Then, it uses an SRS (spaced repetition system) to ask questions to help you practice and keep all you have studied.
+The Memrise app tracks your study time and how often you answer correctly or incorrectly.
+Then it uses an SRS (spaced repetition system) to ask questions that help you practice and retain what you have studied.

 Pricing: Memrise offers most features for free.
-Try Pro if you want extra bonuses like removing ads, access to everything, and a huge video library of native speakers.
+Try Pro for extra bonuses, including ad removal, full access, and a vast video library of native speakers.
 It costs $8.49/month, $29.99/annual, and $119.99 for lifetime use.
 Does it really pay off?
 Since free is enough, I believe not.

 Check out my complete Memrise review.